kapawlak/128A_Remote/lab1-magnetic force/lab1.md

 Before making any measurements, it’s crucial to calibrate the magnetometer!
-First, we need to find a magnetic free space where all experiments will be performed.
-This means that we need to find a place where magnetic noises are minimized, such as a room with minimal electronic devices, a wooden or non-metal table, and be sure to keep any magnet away from the area.
-Any metal will affect the magnetic field measurement.
+During calibration, the magnetometer will use the Earth's magnetic field in conjunction with its gyroscope to determine its relative orientation.
+During this step (and in subsequent labs), it is important that we find an open space, free of electric and magnetic fields, that can skew the calibration step.
+An appropriate place may be a room with minimal electronic devices or on top of a wooden/nonmetallic table.
+Be sure to remove any magnets and metals from the experiment area, especially during calibration.

 ::: Question
 Why would metal interfere with the calculation of magnetic field?